Deployment

 npx edgebase docker run

-docker run automatically creates .env.release with secure random JWT secrets if the file doesn't exist yet.
+docker run automatically creates .env.release with secure random JWT secrets and a root SERVICE_KEY if the file doesn't exist yet.
+It also asks for the bootstrap admin email before starting the container, then creates the first admin account over the protected admin API if none exist yet.
 To customize secrets or use an existing file:

 npx edgebase docker run --env-file .env.release